Lamboserker/Forderungsaufsteller/README.md

 ## Features

 - **User Registration and Login**: Users can register and login using a username and password.
 - **Claims Management**: Users can add new claims or update existing ones.
 - **Email Generation**: Users can generate an email draft for a payment plan.

 ## Technologies Used

 - Backend: Node.js, Express
-- Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, React
 - Other Libraries: body-parser, cors

 ## Prerequisites